 Mainshock at the reference point “e Oshika” (Ishinomaki City, Miyagi Prefecture) is about 5.3m east-southeast direction of movement, such as subsidence of about 1.2m, were observed during the deformation in a wide range from the Kinki region of Japan.
 The figure, in Shimane Prefecture GEONET “Misumi”, which is calculated by assuming that the earthquake did not move around.

 Google released satellite images revealing the devastation in the Oshika Peninsula and Iigoham caused by the March 11 tsunami and earthquake.
-The satellite images are available on here and here.
+The satellite images are available here and here.

-The activities of aftershocks of “The 2011 off the Pacific coast of Tohoku Earthquake” has been very active.
-As of 16 March, the aftershocks larger than magnitude 7.0 occurred 3 times, and those larger than 6.0 occurred 48 times.
-The largest aftershock occurred at 15:25 JST, 11 March (magnitude 7.5).
+As of March 16, the aftershocks larger than magnitude 7.0 occurred 3 times, and those larger than 6.0 occurred 48 times.
+The largest aftershock occurred at 15:25 JST, March 11 (magnitude 7.5).
 The aftershocks have occurred in the large area off the coast of Iwate, Miyagi, Fukushima, and Ibaraki Prefectures.
 When compared to past cases, the activity of aftershocks is very high.
 According to JMA the possibility of aftershocks with maximum seismic Intensity of 5+ or higher is 40% for the 3-day period from 16 March, followed by 20% for the 3-day period from 19 March to 12:00 , 22 March.

 The areas closest to the epicenter of the quake jumped a full 4 meters (13 feet) closer to the United States, geophysicist Ross Stein at the United States Geological Survey told The New York Times.
 As Japan’s eastern coastline sunk, the tsunami’s waves rolled in.